 Example of Share Buyback

-Let’s consider company ABC Ltd which has $1 million issued share capital in the market.
+Let’s consider the company ABC Ltd which has $1 million issued share capital in the market.
 Due to the high competition in the market, the company faces a reduction in its earnings per share.
-Due to this, the company proposes to repurchase 10% of its own shares from the market at a price higher than market price of the shares.
+Due to this, the company proposes to repurchase 10% of its own shares from the market at a price higher than the market price of the shares.
 The market price of the share is $10 per share and the company repurchase the shares at $13 per share.
-Due to this, the company’s earning per share gets increased automatically from $1 to $1.3 and in turn price earning ratio also gets increased.
-This process of repurchase of shares of its own by the company from the market is an example of buyback of shares.
+Due to this, the company’s earnings per share get increased automatically from $1 to $1.3, and in turn, the price-earning ratio also gets increased.
+This process of repurchasing shares of its own by the company from the market is an example of a buyback of shares.

 Rules of Share Buyback

-The rules of share Buyback are provided and discussed as below-
+The rules of share Buyback are provided and discussed below-

 - The buyback of the share is to be done through a single broker a day.
 The company can’t enter into a purchase program by way of different brokers.

 - The opening transaction should not be constituted in the purchase program.

 - In a single day, the company cannot make or repurchase its shares from the market exceeding 25% of the ADTV of the company.

 - The company should take into account the price that was quoted independently called a transaction price, the details of which can be found in the consolidated system.
 The company should assure that the purchase price should not be more than that quoted independent transaction price of the shares.